WebOfTrustInfo/rwot9-prague/draft-documents/shamir-secret-sharing.md

 Shard dealer: An individual that has a secret that is sharded using this secret sharing scheme.
 The user makes a number of shards that are dealt out to different users to turn each user into a shard custodian.

-Deck: A collection of shards that together can be combined (in at least one way) to reconstruct the original secret.
+Deck: A collection of shards that together can be combined (in at least one way) to reconstruct the sharded secret.

+Deck identifier: Derived from the sharded secret.
+It is the public key derived from the sharded secret unmodified with no derivation and no other modification.
+The deck iden tifier is a public key that uniquely identifies the deck.
+This key can sign each shard.

 Script policy: A script that specifies a policy for how the deck's secret (seed entropy) can be reconstructed from some combination of shards.

 Quorum: Any set shards sufficient to meet the script policy for reconstruction.

-Shard: A member of a deck, with both unencrypted visible information (including a shard value) and encrypted hidden information.
-The encrypted hidden information is encrypted by the original secret, and the dealer distributes the encrypted hidden information to each user.
-You want to know the unencrypted metadata, the identifier information, then there's private data which is encrypted with the key which gets derived from the secret.
-Then there's the y value, and then a checksum over all of this.
+Shard: A shard includes unencrypted metadata, an unencrypted Y value and checksum, and private encrypted data.

 Shard unencrypted metadata (public metadata): Data associated with a shard that describes the shard and the deck among other things.
-This includes birthdate, identifier information, and so on.
+This includes birthdate, deck identifier information, and so on.

-Shard value: The mathematical or cryptographic value that can be used in the secret sharing scheme to reconstruct the original secret.
+Shard value: The mathematical or cryptographic value that can be used in the secret sharing scheme to reconstruct the sharded secret.
 This is the y value.

 Private data (encrypted) (encrypted blob or deck blob): Encrypted data transferred with each shard.
 The decryption key can be computed by recombining all the shards.